 See your most recommended products

+With any personalization strategy, it's important to measure your results.
 To see which products are recommended most often, use the top recommended items insight.

-FAQ: Product recommendations
+FAQ: Personalized product recommendations

 Q: I removed an item from my web store.
 When will it be removed from the product recommendations?